Buildup to super blood moon eclipses the finale - WTMJ

 When the full eclipse took hold, however, the moon darkened, turning a smudgy burnt orange color for many viewers.

 In celestial terms, it was a wonder: a projection of the world’s sunsets and sunrises onto the black canvas of the eclipsed moon.
-But for people peering up from their backyards, it wasn’t quite the brilliant display they’d anticipated.
+But for people peering up from their backyards, it wasn’t quite the brilliant display they had anticipated.
 Not quite super or blood-colored.

 “It was not that vivid for those on ground,” said Ben Noll, a meteorologist with New Zealand scientific research agency NIWA.
 “Personally, I thought there would be a bit more red in the sky.”